The year 2019 has come! What are your aspirations, plans, and goals for this year? Setting the right goals means you are halfway there!

 So the question isn’t, “What can I sell to make money?”
 The question is, “What do other people need that they will pay money for?”

 What does your store represent?
 Who are your ideal customers?
-Before thinking about product ideas in details, think about personas.
+Before thinking about product ideas in detail, think about personas.
 The persona of your store should meet the expectations of your customers.
 You need to know who you’re selling your products so that’s why try to identify your target customer and draw its portrait including the main characteristics.

 When it’s time to come up with product ideas, start with one product first.
 Before investing, evaluate it carefully.
 If you would like to offer more of them, you can test the waters with affiliate marketing first.